tonycamero/foundry/CHARTER.md

 	-	iii.
 The community shall elect all nine (9) TSC members; a chair, a co-chair, and seven (7) subject-matter experts to represent the key domains.

 	-	iv.
-If more than two (2) TSC members would be from the same group of Related Companies, either at the time of election or from a later job change, they will jointly decide who should step down, or if there is no agreement, random lots shall be drawn.
+If more than two (2) TSC members are from the same group of Related Companies, either at the time of election or from a later job change, they will jointly decide who should step down, or if there is no agreement, random lots shall be drawn.

 -	(c) Operating Model